 Description: This course covers the principles of operating systems theory and practice.
 Fundamental concepts such as processes, synchronization, scheduling and memory management will be presented.
 Another emphasis will be on the principles of distributed operating systems.

 Prerequisites: CS 310 (Data Structures), CS 367 (Computer Systems and Programming), and CS 465 (Computer Architecture), or equivalent.
 A solid background in Computer Architecture (including Assembly Language) is required.
-The course material will include material that requires the knowledge of C programming language.
-In order to work on the substantial programming projects of the course, the students must have working knowledge of C or Java programming languages.
+In addition, the students should be fluent in all aspects of the C programming language in order to complete the course work, which includes substantial programming projects.

 Tentative Exam Dates:

-Throughout the term, the course material (lecture slides and assignments) will be made available through the GMU Blackboard (Courses 9.1) system which can be accessed at http://mymason.gmu.edu.
+Course Home Page: Throughout the term, the course material (lecture slides, assignments, and announcements) will be posted to the GMU Blackboard system which can be accessed at http://mymason.gmu.edu.

 The students must achieve a total score of at least 85 (out

 of 100) to be considered for an A. No early exams will be given and make-up

 exams are strongly discouraged.
 A

 student should present an official and verifiable excuse to miss an exam (such